clydeio/clydeio/README.md

 * `target`: The address where to proxy the requests that follows the previous `context`.
 * `prefilters`: An array of *filter objects* that will be executed as global prefilters.
 Optional property.
 * `postfilters`: An array of *filter objects* that will be executed as global postfilters.
 Optional property.
+* `resources`: An array of *resource objects* that will be executed depending on its `context` property.

+## Resource object

+A resource represents a concrete resource or operation within a private API.
+We can use it to specify concrete filters to be applied per resource.

+* `id`: String identifying the resource among all provier's resources.
+It is a mandatory property.
+* `context`: The path part (after the provider's `context`) that is used to discriminate the resource of the private API we want to apply filers.
+* `prefilters`: An array of *filter objects* that will be executed on the resource.
+Optional property.
+* `postfilters`: An array of *filter objects* that will be executed on the resource.
+Optional property.

 ## Configuration example